Michael Paycer - Astronomy Glossary

 • Nucleus (Comet) — The solid, icy core of a comet, usually just a few kilometers across.
 See Comets.

 • Neutron Star — The ultra-dense collapsed core left by a supernova when the star is too light to form a black hole; a teaspoon of its material would weigh billions of tons.
-See Stellar Black Holes.
+See Neutron Stars & Pulsars.

 O